Our Neurodevelopmental Team

-Our Specialist Autism Service comprises of 4 Lead Clinical Psychologists, 2 Speech and Language Therapists and a Consultant Child Psychiatrist.
+Our Specialist Autism Service comprises of Lead Clinical Psychologists, Speech and Language Therapists and a Consultant Child Psychiatrist, who all specialise within the field of neurodevelopment.
 We also work in close partnership with The Children’s e-Hospital, which provides access to a team of independent Paediatricians.
 Similarly, we work closely with The Talking House, an independent Speech and Language organisation offering children and families access to a wider service should language difficulties be identified.
 Whilst predominantly Leeds based we see families from all over Yorkshire.

 Lead Clinical Psychologists

 Consultant Clinical Psychologist

 Specialist areas: Neurodevelopmental Disorders & Cognitive Difficulties